rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 });
 ```

-The following example highlights how you can send only the `track` type of events to the Google Analytics destination:
+The following example highlights how you can send the `track` type of events only to Google Analytics:

 ```javascript
 rudderanalytics.track(